French at St Teresa’s School

 We aim is to develop a positive attitude to language learning by introducing children to French in a way that is enjoyable and accessible to all pupils.
 We want to stimulate and encourage children’s curiosity about language and to encourage them to be creative in experimenting with it.
 We support communication skills – listening, speaking, reading and writing – across the curriculum and aim to lay the foundations for future language study.
 We help the children to develop their awareness of cultural similarities and differences.

 To support learning at home, the children take it in turns to take home a bag of activities, ‘un sac français’, which contains games and activities to explore the language.
-The school also subscribes to two websites which children can access at home.
-Both websites link directly to the unit the children are studying and have relevant activities to practise what they are learning in class.
 There are also French books and dual language books in the library that the children can borrow.